 - Requirements for the position – a list of necessary professional credentials, education, skills, experience, and licenses, as required;

 - Details about start and end dates (if applicable) of the position;

 - Specifics about the salary you are offering – both wages and other forms of payment;

 - The name and address of the employer, the address of the employee’s future place of work, and the details of a contact person at the Canadian company who is familiar with the job offer.

-Along with verifying that the job offer is genuine, HRSDC will ensure that the conditions the Canadian company is offering are consistent with Canadian standards.
-Once HRSDC has confirmed the job offer with a Labour Market Impact Assessment (LMIA), CIC will grant employment authorization for the company’s future employees to work in Canada.
+Along with verifying that the job offer is genuine, ESDC will ensure that the conditions the Canadian company is offering are consistent with Canadian standards.
+Once ESDC has confirmed the job offer with a Labour Market Impact Assessment (LMIA), CIC will grant employment authorization for the company’s future employees to work in Canada.